-This section discusses current land use patterns in Gouldsboro.
+This section discusses current and potential future land use patterns in Gouldsboro.
+An understanding of past and current land use trends is particularly important in determining how Gouldsboro could potentially grow in the future.
 Specifically, this chapter:

 - a.
 Summarizes the amount of developed and undeveloped land in terms of estimated acreage and location; - b.
-Discusses recent changes in Gouldsboro's land use and how these might affect future land use.
+Explore the potential for new development in the next decade and Gouldsboro's capacity to absorb the growth; and - Discusses measures that Gouldsboro may want to consider for managing residential and nonresidential growth.